michael-chi/gke-gaming/gke-version/readme.md

 ## Simulation

-Finally, thru simulation we can observe how VPA/HPA and node auto provisioning
+Finally, thru simulation we can observe how VPA/HPA and node auto provisioning, details [here](./simulation.md)